 We went there out of the high season, in March, and had limited time, but tried to make the most of it.
 What did we see?

 To be independent and be able to visit more in a short time, we rented a car.
 After our recent trip to Iceland, the prices surprised us in a very good way.
 For the 4 days rental with everything included, the prices were starting from £11-21 (out of season)!
 You can check prices and availability here.

 After checking the reviews, we went for a bit more expensive company, Guerin, paying £21 for a small mini and picking it up from the Faro airport.
 It turned out to be Toyota Yaris and everything was perfectly fine, no additional costs (apart from the deposit, that they hold from your credit card, which is usually around €1500, released after the car is returned – you can reduce it by buying additional insurance with reduced excess payments, but then you need to pay more upfront).

-Our first stop, and arrival/departure hub was Faro.
-The main city of the region, with good flight connections, Faro is popular stop for travelers arriving to Portugal.
-Its great restaurants and good night life make it busy holiday destination.
+Our first stop and arrival/departure hub was Faro.
+The main city of the region, with good flight connections, Faro is a popular stop for travelers arriving in Portugal.
+Its great restaurants and good nightlife make it a busy holiday destination.

 For me ,Faro made an impression of a small cosy town.
 Narrow cobbled streets of the historic old center, encircled by ancient city walls, pubs with outdoor sitting, a pretty marina and colorful tiled houses on every corner.

 The city centre is located 10 min drive from the airport.
 One thing to watch out for is that after 11 pm, you won’t probably be able to find many proper restaurants open.
 However, tapas bars and pubs still serve food until 1 am or even longer (at least on Saturdays).
 At the beginning, we were a bit sceptical about “pub food” expecting something like burgers or fried fish, similar to what you get in the UK.
 Fortunately, this was not the case.